| Mortgage Glossary | Mortgage Rates | Mortgage Calculator | HELOC Lenders | Government Loans | Personal Loans | Auto Loans | Blog | |

 your monthly escrow payment portion of your mortgage payment to

 increase by $30 a month.
-FHA Mortgage These are government insured mortgage loans designed for homebuyers with little money for a down payment.
+What is an FHA Mortgage?
+These are government insured mortgage loans designed for homebuyers with little money for a down payment.
 Anyone may apply for a FHA loan and the underwriting criteria are more lenient than they are for conventional loans.
-Fixed Rate Mortgage A mortgage loan where the interest rate is fixed for the term of the loan.
+What is a Fixed Rate Mortgage?
+A fixed rate mortgage is a mortgage loan where the interest rate is fixed for the term of the loan.

 typical mortgage, although some borrower will still select an adjustable rate

-mortgage.
-Flood Insurance All homes that are identified as being in a flood zone are required to have flood insurance.
+mortgage due to lower rates..
+What is Flood Insurance in Regards to a Mortage?
+All homes that are identified as being in a flood zone are required to have flood insurance.
 Flood zones have been determined by the US Government and published on maps for this purpose.
 Mortgage lenders use a "

 Flood Certification